-The maximum payments from County to Contractor shall not exceed \$637,800 for the term of July 1, 2020 through June 30, 2021.
+The maximum payments from County to Contractor shall not exceed \$686,591 for the term of July 1, 2021 through June 30, 2022.
 The maximum obligation of this Contract is contingent and dependent upon final approval of State budget and County receipt of anticipated funding to support program expenses.
-The maximum obligation of this Contract is contingent and dependent upon final approval of State budget and County receipt of anticipated funding to support program expenses.
-Please note with the current dire economic forecast the risk of mid year contract adjustments are higher than usual.